binapani-edu/blog/blogs/gurukul-to-gclassroom/content.md

 > ***Time Period: Indus Valley Civilization (~3300 BCE to 1300 BCE)***

-Before the age of Gurukuls, India's earliest civilizations had already developed sophisticated systems of knowledge transfer. **In the ancient cities of Harappa and Mohenjo-daro**, evidence suggests organized education existed around practical skills needed for the thriving urban society.
+Before Gurukuls, India's first civilizations had already come up with advanced ways to share knowledge.
+Evidence suggests that organized education existed **in the ancient cities of Harappa and Mohenjo-daro** to teach people the practical skills they needed to live in a thriving city.

-Children and young adults learned the essentials of **urban planning**, **hydraulic engineering**, and **metallurgy** through direct apprenticeship. **Knowledge was practical** and focused on immediate societal needs.
-The remarkable uniformity of weights, measures, and even construction techniques across Indus Valley sites suggests systematic training and education.
+Through direct apprenticeship, kids and young adults learned the basics of **urban planning, hydraulic engineering, and metallurgy**.
+Knowledge was useful and focused on the needs of society at the time.
+The fact that weights, measures, and even building methods are so similar across Indus Valley sites suggests that people were trained and educated in a systematic way.

 This early education wasn't confined to technical skills. **The earliest forms of writing** (the still-undeciphered Indus script) point to a society that valued record-keeping and possibly had specialized scribes who passed their knowledge to the next generation.

-These **pre-Vedic knowledge systems laid the foundation** for the more structured educational approaches that would follow in the Vedic period.
+These **systems of knowledge before the Vedic period** set the stage for the more organised ways of teaching that would come later.

 ## The Gurukul Way: Learning with Life